PhD in Christianity

 Students should be in close consultation with faculty in the fields of their specialization (e.g., Judaism or Christianity) in working out the details of their particular programs.

 The study of the religious ideas of the eras will be conducted within an ongoing analysis of the larger socio-political contexts of the times.
-Many resources for the illumination of historical context exist within Columbia (especially the departments of Classics, History, Art History, and Slavic Studies) and neighboring institutions such as Barnard, Union Theological Seminary, and Jewish Theological Seminary.
+Many resources for the illumination of historical context exist within Columbia (especially the departments of Classics, History, and Art History) and neighboring institutions such as Barnard, Union Theological Seminary, and Jewish Theological Seminary.

 Language Requirements

-All students must pass examinations in French and German and whatever additional languages are required for specialized work in the ultimate area of concentration.
-Latin is required for all students in Medieval Christianity, and Greek is necessary for those specializing in the Patristic/Byzantine era.
-It is also desirable that candidates specializing in the early period begin to work in at least one other ancient language [such as Armenian, Coptic, Ethiopic or Syriac] at an early stage in the program.
-Students should satisfy these requirements during the period of course-work, before completion of the first field exam.
-Classes in Syriac, Coptic, and Greek are offered in Columbia and neighboring institutions on a regular basis.
+All students in this track must pass examinations in French and German and whatever additional languages are required for specialized work in the ultimate area of concentration.
+For example, Latin is required for all students in Medieval Christianity, and Greek is necessary for those specializing in the Patristic/Byzantine era.
+It is also desirable that candidates specializing in the early period begin to work on at least one other ancient language (such as Armenian, Coptic, Ethiopic or Syriac) at an early stage in the program.
+Students should satisfy these requirements during the period of coursework, before completion of the first field exam.
+Classes in Syriac, Coptic, and Greek are offered at Columbia and neighboring institutions on a regular basis.

 The First Field Examination